 Benefits of Telehealth

 Firstly, Telehealth makes hospital staff more effective.
 In hospitals, nurses often check their patients’ vital signs.
-Automating these checks frees nurses for other pressing tasks.
+Automating these checks frees nurses from other pressing tasks.
 Patients measure their vital signs like blood pressure and transmit the results to the telehealth nurse.
 Nurses and clinicians can now provide support and monitor a high number of patients simultaneously.

 Telehealth also improves clinical trials.
-Telemedicine solutions involve protocols that enable nurses to detect deteriorations early.
+Telemedicine solutions involve protocols that enable nurses to detect deterioration early.
 Studies have shown that ICU patients who go through telemonitoring have a low chance of dying and are discharged home quickly.

-Telehealth also reduces medical expenses by making it accessible and delivering better outcomes.
+Telehealth also reduces medical expenses by making them accessible and delivering better outcomes.
 In Australia, it was found that since Telehealth was adopted in 2016, there was a significant decrease in hospitalizations resulting from chronic diseases.
 In Singapore, a related study established a substantial decline in the cost of care owing to a Telehealth heart failure program.

 With the wake of the COVID 19 pandemic, many countries worldwide have experienced pressure in their medical facilities leading to the adoption of Telehealth.
-This technology does not only reduce pressure on hospital staff, but it also improves the efficiency and productiveness of nurses.
+This technology does not only reduce pressure on hospital staff, but also improves the efficiency and productiveness of nurses.
 Furthermore, the adoption of Telehealth has helped curb the spread of the disease and is a step in the right direction toward the fight against the COVID menace.